 Last Updated on

-In a recent released settlement a judge ordered landlords of an apartment building to provide a regular key for tenants who don’t want to use the smart lock…
+In a recently released settlement, a judge ordered landlords of an apartment building to provide a regular key for tenants who don’t want to use the smart lock…

 The first settlement of it’s kind addressing privacy concerns from tenants over smart locks that have data sharing apps.
 Something to be aware of before dropping lots of money on smart devices for rental.